festicket/analytics/README.md

 A better API wrapper for segment.
 Uses a slightly amended script loading method as opposed to the [Segment Quick Start Guide](https://segment.com/docs/sources/website/analytics.js/quickstart/).
 Adds automatic tracking to elements that are clicked.

+A polyfill for Element.prototype.closest is required to support older browsers.

 ## Setup